 c.
 For a business property tax credit against property taxes due and payable during fiscal years beginning on or after July 1, 2017, no business property tax credit shall be allowed unless the first application for the business property tax credit is received in the office of the applicable city or county assessor on or before July 1 preceding the fiscal year during which the credit is first claimed.
-For example, the first application for a business property tax credit against property taxes due and payable during the fiscal year beginning July 1, 2017, must be received in the office of the applicable city or county assessor on or before July 1, 2017, must be received in the office of the applicable city or county assessor on or before July 1, 2017, must be received in the office of the applicable city or county assessor on or before July 1, 2017, must be received in the office of the applicable city or county assessor on or before July 1, 2016.
+For example, the first application for a business property tax credit against property taxes due and payable during the fiscal year beginning July 1, 2017, must be received in the office of the applicable city or county assessor on or before July 1, 2016.

 d.
-A claim filed after the filing deadlines set forth in paragraphs 80.30(3) "a, "80.30(3) "b," and 80.30(3) "c" will be applied against property taxes due and payable for the following year.
+A claim filed after the filing deadlines set forth in paragraphs 110.30(3) "a, " "b, " and "c" will be applied against property taxes due and payable for the following year.

 e.
 Once filed, the claim for credit is applicable to subsequent years, and no further filing shall be required as long as the parcel or property unit satisfies the requirements of the credit.
-If the parcel or property unit ceases to qualify for the credit, the owner shall provide written notice to the assessor by the date for filing claims in paragraphs 80.30(3) "b" and 80.30(3) "c," as applicable, following the date on which the parcel or property unit ceases to qualify for the credit.
+If the parcel or property unit ceases to qualify for the credit, the owner shall provide written notice to the assessor by the date for filing claims in paragraphs 110.30(3) "b" and "c," as applicable, following the date on which the parcel or property unit ceases to qualify for the credit.
 When all or a portion of a parcel or property unit that is allowed a credit is sold or transferred or ownership otherwise changes, the buyer, transferee, or new owner who wishes to receive the credit shall refile the claim for credit.
 When a portion of a parcel or property unit that is allowed a credit is sold or transferred or ownership otherwise changes, the owner of the portion of the parcel or property unit for which ownership did not change shall refile the claim for credit.
 A transfer entered in the auditor's transfer books under 2015 Iowa Code section 558.57 shall be prima facie evidence of a change in ownership of the parcel or property unit.
 The burden shall be on the claimant to prove that a transfer entered in the auditor's transfer books did not result in a change in ownership.
 The deadline for refiling the claim shall be the same as the deadline for filing the claim.